February 1, 2021

 RIVER MOEI, Burma-Thailand border // The endless escape of Myanmar people out of their land is worsening since the military coup of 2021.
 As realpolitik and national security issues topple humanitarian concerns, tragedies along the river marking the border between Thailand and Myanmar keep unfolding.

-Airstrikes leave open wounds in the heart of Kachinland
+Airstrikes Epidemic (I) // Open wounds in the heart of Kachinland

 KACHIN STATE // A targeted airstrike during a concert held by the Kachin Independence Organization (KIO) for its 62 years anniversary in A Nang Pa killed dozens of people and traumatized the state.
 Kachin people will always remember this epochal traumatic event which happened on a clear October night in the context of the endemic war engulfing the state.